Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter10/README.md

 Analyzing programs for deadlocks is easier when classes use open calls only as finding lock-ordering dependencies is way easier.

-The solution to the problem we saw is refactoring the `Taxi` and `Dispatcher` to have smaller synchronized blocks, leading to open calls:
+The part1 to the problem we saw is refactoring the `Taxi` and `Dispatcher` to have smaller synchronized blocks, leading to open calls:
 ```java
 @ThreadSafe
 class Taxi {